Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/syllabus.typ

 By the end of this course, students will be able to:

-- Identify and describe major art movements and styles from the 15th to present.
+- Identify and describe major art movements and styles from the 15th century to the present.
 - Analyze and interpret artworks using appropriate art historical terminology.
 - Understand the cultural and historical contexts of various art forms.
 - Critically engage with visual materials and articulate informed perspectives on art.